 Over time, you’ll get a better sense of how various foods work for you when it comes to satisfaction, energy, taste, convenience, and more.
 Deciding what to eat when you’re hungry won’t always be such a chore!
 But for now, use the exercises above to guide you.
 Trust that with some practice, your mind and body will learn to communicate and help you make these choices without much effort.

-If you’re sick of falling for terrible diets and “wellness” trends, I can help.
+If you’re ready to stop obsessing about food, feeling guilty about what you eat, and succumbing to disordered thoughts, I can help.
 I’m a dietitian who specializes in eating disorders and disordered eating.
 I take a weight-inclusive, gender-affirming, patient-centered approach.
-Learn more about my nutrition counseling, offered in Raleigh, NC, and virtually to clients in several states.
+Learn more about nutrition counseling, offered in Raleigh, NC, and virtually to clients in several states.
+(We’re in-network with most Blue Cross Blue Shield plans, which means you might be able to work with a non-diet dietitian at little or no cost!)
 If you’re not ready to commit to counseling but want more information about the anti-diet approach, subscribe to my weekly newsletter.